 Virtualization and systems management software firm Surgient is offering a heck of deal: For $50,000, it will sell you a cloud kit you can use to build your own!
-Sears used to sell houses like that --
+Sears used to sell houses like that -- no joke.

 Billed as "the fast track to the enterprise world," Surgient Cloud Express is supposedly everything you need to buff up that dingy old data center to a sparkling, modern, Amazon-like environment in 30 days or less.